PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 The ESP32-S3 exists in two variants: 1 USB or 2 USBs.
 You must get a model that has 2 USB ports on it.

-We recommend getting ones without pins since you don't need them (though they are more expensive).
+We recommend getting ones without pins since you don't need them.
 Having the pins is a liability for accidentally shorting out and damaging the board.

 **USB Cables:**
 - USB-C -> USB-A: https://www.amazon.com/Charging-Durable-Station-Compatible-Samsung/dp/B08LL1SVZD